quicwg/multipath/draft-ietf-quic-multipath.md

 After completing the handshake indicating multipath support, endpoints can start using multiple paths.
-Paths MUST only be opened by the client endpoint.
+An endpoint can open a new path when both endpoints have issued available connection IDs for at least one unused, common path ID, as the same path ID is used in both directions.
-The client can open a new path when both endpoints have issued available connection IDs for at least one unused, common path ID, as the same path ID is used in both directions.
+Note that simultaneous path opening by both endpoints can have unexpected results, see {{coop-path-opening}}.

 This document specifies path initiation (see {{path-initiation}}), issuing and retirement of per-path connection IDs (see